tieoneease/taiwan-dc/index.md

 ## Ice Monster (Shaved ice)

-Taiwan's hot af so cool off at night with Ice Monster!
+Taiwan's hot af so cool off at night with [Ice Monster](http://www.ice-monster.com/)!
 It's delicately shaved ice that's super fluffy and delicious.
 There's one in Taipei and it opens pretty late.
 I recommend getting the ice made with mango (Taiwan's mangos are the best).
 There are two types but I forgot which one is which but get the one that's more mango-ey (sorry that's all I got).

+## SanHoYan

+Cute Taiwanese Cuisine!
+See [here](https://sflow00.wordpress.com/2015/04/11/sanhoyan-%E5%8F%81%E5%92%8C%E9%99%A2-restaurant-in-taipei/).
+It has cute buns with faces on it.

+    To get there:
+      1. Take the MRT to ZhongXiao Fuxing station
+      2. Take exit 4
+      3. It's a short walk from exit 4 further away from the main roads (Google maps)

+## Shilin Night Market

+The most famous night market in Taiwan.
+You can get a variety of 小吃here.
+An easy strategy is to go where there are the most people.

+    We recommend:
+      - Fried Oyster Omelette
+        - This is one of the classic Taiwanese dishes
+        - Go down to the basement floor area of the night market
+        - Look for the seating area with a bunch of flustered asian boys in red aprons (Should be crowded)
+      - 車輪餅(cart wheel sandwich?)
+        - It's like a waffle sandwich with cream and fruits
+        - Will upload photos
+      - Ice cream rolls (One of our favorites)
+        - Ice cream rolled in rice paper(?) with almonds and cilantro

+    If you're adventurous:
+      - Stinky Tofu
+      - Pig's Blood

+    To get there:
+      1. Take the MRT to JianTan station
+      2. Take the exit towards Shilin Night market (it's right outside)